Zinc Chromate Paint Replacement

 - Carrollton, Texas

-Quote: "P&W -UTC concluded that TT-P-664 [link is to spec at TechStreet]D High Solids (Zinc Phosphate) Primer and TT-P-645 [link is to spec at TechStreet]B Zinc-Molybdate Primer are both acceptable alternatives to zinc chromate primer, with TT-P-664D being preferred, for providing galvanic corrosion protection for inserts and fasteners used in aircraft engines manufactured at P&W -UTC."
+Quote: "P&W -UTC concluded that TT-P-664 [link by ed. to spec at TechStreet]D High Solids (Zinc Phosphate) Primer and TT-P-645 [link by ed. to spec at TechStreet]B Zinc-Molybdate Primer are both acceptable alternatives to zinc chromate primer, with TT-P-664D being preferred, for providing galvanic corrosion protection for inserts and fasteners used in aircraft engines manufactured at P&W -UTC."

 - Holly Springs, North Carolina